 Explain the rationale behind the project's design.
 Describe prior research and/or experiences that have directly informed this design.
-Note any innovations or practices that will make the proposed approach particularly efficient, ground-breaking, and/or cost-effective.
+If applicable, note any aspects that are unique to the project and any practices that will make the proposed approach particularly efficient and/or cost-effective.
 Limit: 500 words